Mridul2820/Mridul2820/README.md

 ## I'm a Student, Photographer, and Developer!

-- 🔭 I’m a Passionate Photographer !
+- 📷 I’m a Passionate Photographer !
-- 🌱 I’m currently learning React
+- 👕 I’m currently with a t-shirt site [Hattsoffstore][hattsoff]
-- 👯 I’m currently with a t-shirt site [Hattsoffstore][hattsoff]
+- 💻 I’m currently learning React
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2020 Goals: Being Flunt in React
-- ⚡ Fun fact: I love to Pokemon Go so much
+- ❤ Fun fact: I love to Pokémon Go so much

 ### Connect with me: